EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/30_how-to-upsert-into-kv-table.md

 link_text: "How-To Upsert Into Key-Value Table"
 ---

-## Summary
+## Overview

-This how-to procedure provides instructions to upsert into `Key-Value Table` (`kv table`).
+This how-to provides instructions to upsert into `Key-Value Table` (`kv table`).

 [[caution | Alpha version]]
 | `Key-Value Table` is designated as `alpha` and should not be used in production code.

 Use the method `put` defined by the `eosio::kv::table` type to accomplish this task.

-## Prerequisites
+## Before you begin

-Before you begin, complete the following prerequisites:
+Complete the following prerequisites:

-* An EOSIO development environment, for details consult the [Get Started](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction) Guide
+* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index)
 * A smart contract named `smrtcontract`
 * A user defined type named `person`, which defines the data stored in the table
 * A `kv table` type which stores objects of type `person`, named `address_table`.
 The primary index of the `kv table` is defined based on the `person::account_name` property.

-Refer to the following possible implementation of your starting point.
+Refer to the following possible implementation for your starting point.

 `smartcontract.hpp file`